-The Group has not early applied new and revised IFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2020.
+The Group has not early applied new and revised IFRSs that have been issued but are not yet effective for the year beginning 1 January 2021.
 These new and revised IFRSs include the following which may be relevant to the Group.

-Effective for accounting periods beginning on or after Amendments to IFRS 16 COVID-19 Related Rent Concessions 1 June 2020 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform - Phase 2 1 January 2021 Amendments to IFRS 3 Reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16 Property, plant and equipment: proceeds before intended use 1 January 2022 Amendments to IAS 37 Onerous contracts - cost of fulfilling a contract 1 January 2022 Annual Improvements to IFRSs 2018 - 2020 Cycle 1 January 2022 Amendments to IAS 1 Classification of liabilities as current or non-current 1 January 2023 Amendments to IAS 1 Presentation of Financial Statements 1 January 2023 Amendments to IAS 1 Disclosure of Accounting Policies 1 January 2023 Amendments to IAS 8 Definition of Accounting Estimates 1 January 2023
+Effective for accounting periods beginning on or after Amendments to IFRS 16 Leases - COVID-19 Related Rent Concessions beyond 30 June 2021 1 April 2021 Amendments to IFRS 3 Business combination - reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16 Property, plant and equipment: proceeds before intended use 1 January 2022 Amendments to IAS 37 Onerous contracts - cost of fulfilling a contract 1 January 2022 Annual Improvements to IFRSs 2018 - 2020 Cycle 1 January 2022 Amendments to IAS 1 Classification of liabilities as current or non-current 1 January 2023 Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 making materiality judgements - disclosure of accounting policies 1 January 2023 Amendments to IAS 8 Accounting policies, changes in accounting estimates and errors - definition of accounting estimates 1 January 2023 Amendments to IAS 12 Income taxes - deferred tax related to assets and liabilities arising from a single transactions 1 January 2023